openelections/docs/contributingcodeguide.md

 1. Acquire raw results data from the state
 2. Standardize the name of raw data files
-3. Load raw data into our backend data store (mongo, if you're wondering)
+3. Load raw data into our backend data store ([Mongo](http://www.mongodb.org/), if you're wondering)
 4. Standardize results data in a step-by-step fashion, for example, by writing separate bits of code to parse a name into separate fields, to standardize party and office names, etc.
 5. Check data accuracy
 6. Bake out beautifully structured, easy-to-use CSVs and JSON.
 Mere mortals rejoice!